What to Avoid Doing When Helping Someone Detox

 For people who want to know how to support their loved one on their recovery journey, there are things that you should avoid doing.
 Our guide will provide tips to support your loved one through the detox process and support their ongoing recovery efforts.

 Reasons to Avoid Home Remedies

+Additionally, there are some substances — alcohol, opioids, and sedatives — that can pose health risks if individuals attempt to detox on their own at home, without medical supervision.
 Many people who attempt to detox at home try to stop taking drugs suddenly, or “cold turkey.”
 For certain substances of abuse, such as alcohol and benzodiazepines, this can put the body into shock and trigger life-threatening withdrawal symptoms.

 There are other reasons to avoid at-home detox attempts, such as:

-It’s therefore important for medical and psychiatric professionals to be on hand during detox to continuously monitor the individual.
+It’s important for medical and psychiatric professionals to be on hand during detox to continuously monitor the individual.
 These professionals can provide medication and therapy to stabilize the person and guide them toward the next phase of recovery.

 Additional Concern for Home Detox Remedies

 The National Institute of Drug Abuse details how to treat an individual suffering from drug or alcohol addiction.
 These principles outline various practical approaches to treating the disease, and one of the principles is that treatment should be readily available at all times; otherwise, withdrawal complications could prove fatal in some instances.

 For instance, the potential for hidden medical issues, such as liver damage or dangerous fluctuations in blood pressure, may go unrecognized by a person who is not properly trained in addiction treatment or health management.
 While it can be tempting to use home remedies in an effort to help a loved one struggling with addiction detox, at-home attempts are not the answer.